SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_nvm3_dual_flash/readme.md

 - This application demonstrates the use of Third Generation Non-Volatile Memory (NVM3) data storage in Si91x dual flash.

+## Overview

+The NVM3 provides a means to write and read data objects (key/value pairs) stored in Flash.
+Wear-leveling is applied to reduce erase and write cycles and maximize flash lifetime.
+The driver is resilient to power loss and reset events, ensuring that objects retrieved from the driver are always in a valid state.
+A single NVM3 instance can be shared among several wireless stacks and application code, making it well-suited for multiprotocol applications.

+For more detailed information about NVM3, refer to [Third Generation NonVolatile Memory (NVM3) Data Storage](https://www.silabs.com/documents/public/application-notes/an1135-using-third-generation-nonvolatile-memory.pdf).

+## About Example Code

+- This example performs NVM3 init using nvm3_initDefault() API.
+- Two counter objects are initialized using nvm3_writeCounter() API.
+One is used to track the number of writes and another is used for tracking number of deleted objects.
+- After initializing counters, application indefinetly waits for user input.
+- Refer to Test the Application section for more information on how to give input to application.

 ## Prerequisites/Setup Requirements

 - To use this application following Hardware, Software and the Project Setup is required